-My family had a lot of fun playing around with natural dyes when we colored our Easter eggs this year and now, everywhere we go one of us will say, “I wonder if we could make a dye out of that?”
+There’s something wonderful and healthy waiting for you and your children out in the garden!
+I love the dirt and so do my kids.
+Fit as a Mama Bear will even explain to you why letting your children play in the dirt is healthy!
+Just recently, my family had a lot of fun playing around with natural dyes when we colored our Easter eggs this year and now, everywhere we go one of us will say, “I wonder if we could make a dye out of that?”

 For the school lesson, we talked a bit about what a mordant does and why you want to prepare the textiles you’re dyeing beforehand in a mordant bath.
 We also talked about how to make the dyes stick to the fiber through the dye process and after you launder the materials.
 My oldest daughter’s goal is to find the best natural dyes for tie-dying a shirt.

 Which Plants Make Natural Dyes?